 The annual salary for elected officials is established by the Dakota County Board of Commissioners on an annual basis prior to January 1st of each year.
-Elected officials' salaries are paid in equal biweekly amounts in accordance with the County's normal payroll cycle.
 Elected officials' annual salary will be issued in equal payments pursuant the number of annual pay dates in a given year commencing on the first Monday of the year through the Sunday proceeding the first Monday of the following year.